james-frontend-mentor-projects/.github/profile/README.md

 Welcome to my [Frontend Mentor](https://www.frontendmentor.io/) repository collection.
 Here you'll find all of the projects I've built for Frontend Mentor!

-Feel free to follow me on there: [@james-work-account](https://www.frontendmentor.io/profile/james-work-account)
+Please feel free to follow me on there: [@james-work-account](https://www.frontendmentor.io/profile/james-work-account)

 ##